 Cons of Kotlin

-Like any other programming language, the Kotlin also has some limitations:
+Like any other programming language, Kotlin also has some limitations:

-- Kotlin’s compilation speed is slower than Java’s one, even though it works faster than when performing incremental constructions.
+- Kotlin’s compilation speed is slower than Java’s, even though it works faster than when performing incremental constructions.

-- As Kotlin is relatively a new language, the community support is still young and not as great as in Java.
-But the Kotlin developers work on expanding its knowledge base and providing more documentation.
+- As Kotlin is a relatively new language, community support is still young and limited compared to Java’s, even though Kotlin developers are expanding its knowledge base and providing more documentation.